sourabhv/sourabhv.github.io/_drafts/replace-awk-sed-with-pyed-piper.md

 Math Operations
 ---------------

-Suppose you have a csv file and you want to change values of some column, say 6th to double of its value.
+Suppose you have a csv file and you want to change values of a column, say 6th, to double of its value.
 You can do this easily in pyp:

 <pre class="terminal">
 <span class="d">$</span> cat foo.csv